constantin-b/vimeotheque/readme.txt.md

 3. Front-end playlist shortcode display

 == Changelog ==

+= 2.0 =
+* Plugin requires at least WordPress 5.2 and PHP 5.6;
+* Vimeotheque 2 functions as base for Vimeotheque PRO 2;
+* Introduced 3 blocks for the block editor: video position (for video posts), single video embed and playlist embed;
+* Allows import of more than 1 tag;
+* Allows setup of tags when making manual bulk imports;
+* Manual bulk import allows search within the results and ordering;
+* Allows import of featured image automatically, when the video is imported;
+* Redesigned manual bulk import into a friendlier grid interface app;
+* Redesigned single video import into a stepped process app;
+* Introduced status page that can output environment varialbles useful for debugging;
+* Made custom post type video slugs editable from plugin settings;
+* Vimeo player script uses the new Vimeo player API.

 = 1.3.5 =
 * Introduced user ID parameter to queries for Vimeo showcases.